IamSreeman/IamSreeman.github.io/pages/collections/projects.md

 - [Covid-19:analysis of a modified SEIR model (October-November 2020)](#covid-19analysis-of-a-modified-seir-model-october-november-2020)
 - [Special and General Relativity (April 2020)](#special-and-general-relativity-april-2020)

+##### AdS/CFT correspondence and the information paradox (Aug-Nov 2022)

+*Supervisor: Prof. Pichai Ramadevi, Dept. of Physics, IIT Bombay*
+- Studied the AdS/CFT correspondence (with a focus on black hole thermodynamics) from a textbook by Năstase.
+- Studied several review articles related to the holographic entanglement entropy.
+- Read recent papers on the resolution of the information paradox using the Island prescription.
+- After reading recent papers on islands in de Sitter spacetimes, started working on a related research problem.
 ##### Quantum Raychaudhuri Equation and its applications to cosmology (May-July 2022)

 *Supervisor: Prof. Saurya Das, Dept. of Physics and Astronomy, University of Lethbridge, Canada*
 - Studied a semi-classical gravity theory obtained by replacing classical geodesics in the Raychaudhuri equation with Bohmian trajectories.